The World’s Top 10 Presidential Aircraft

 |Current Leader (Aug, 2019)||Emmerson Mnangagwa|

 The use of a luxurious presidential aircraft in Zimbabwe is a source of controversy.
-The nation falls outside of the list of Africa’s top 10 richest countries.
-The majority of locals rightly feel funds are not being prioritized.
-And, in January 2019, a 150% oil price hike was declared moments before the country’s leader departed in a customized Boeing 767-200ER.
-It’s difficult to justify.
+The nation falls outside of the list of Africa’s top 10 richest countries and its leader uses a customized Boeing 767-200ER which is said to be one of the most expensive business jets in operation worldwide.
+The majority of locals rightly feel that funds are not being prioritized.

 Objectively, the plane itself is a fine piece of equipment.
 That means 5* facilities right down to the finest crystal glass and silver in the interiors.
 Up to 40 passengers can fly in total luxury.